The Basics of Becoming a Counseling Psychologist

 Counseling Psychologists will also spend time settling disputes, and resolving grievances and conflicts, encouraging and building mutual trust, respect, and cooperation among team members and performing day-to-day administrative tasks such as maintaining information files and processing paperwork.

-According to the Bureau of Labor Statistics, most clinical, counseling, and research psychologists need a doctoral degree, such as a Doctor of Psychology (Psy.D.) or a Ph.D. in psychology (you can find these programs without needing to take a GRE).
+According to the Bureau of Labor Statistics, most clinical, counseling, and research psychologists need a doctoral degree, such as a Doctor of Psychology (Psy.D.) or a Ph.D. in psychology.
+(You can find these programs without needing to take a GRE.)
 A Ph.D. in psychology is a research degree that culminates in a comprehensive exam and a dissertation based on original research.
 Comparatively, the Psy.D. is a clinical degree and is often based on practical work and examinations rather than a dissertation.